balena-os/jetson-flash/Orin_Flash/jetson-orin-nx-seeed-j4012.md

 - The Docker image and the associated scripts require a Linux-based host and have been validated on a PC running Ubuntu 22.04.
 Other host operating systems or virtualised environments may also work, provided that the Nvidia BSP flashing tools are able to communicate with the Jetson device successfully over USB
 - We don't formally test Ubuntu 22.04 in VMWare virtual machines, but it seem to work.
 More specifically, with VMWare Fusion for Mac and VMWare Workstation for Windows.
 Note: when prompted by VMWare choose to automatically connect the NVIDIA Corp.
 APX USB device (i.e. the Orin device) to the VM rather than to the host.
 - Flashing of Orin devices can be done solely by using the Docker image inside this folder (Orin_Flash).
 The Dockerfile and the scripts inside this folder are not used by jetson-flash and should be used as a stand-alone means for flashing BalenaOS on Orin devices.

-## How to use

-Follow the steps below to flash your Jetson board

-## Orin NX in Xavier NX Devkit Flashing:

-Important notes on Orin NX provisioning:

-- The current Orin NX balenaOS images v5.3.21, v5.3.21+rev1, v5.3.21+rev2 and v5.3.21+rev3 are based on L4T 35.5.0
-- Draft balenaOS releases at v5.3.21+rev4 or newer are based on L4T 36.3 - Jetpack 6

 ### Orin NX Flashing steps: